OrkOrk435/zegar/README.md

 > - clock hands color
 > - your own logo (png image)
 > - VHS analog corruption effect
-> - clock hands shaking
+> - clock hands shaking effect

 ## Templates
 If you don't want to bother with these settings, you can just use one of the pre-made templates, ready to use: